it0na72/MinimalTrack/README.md

 - [ ] Change colour pallet
 - [ ] Add night mode
-- [x] Add a button that goes to the demo website
-- [x] Fix media queries

-See the [open issues](https://github.com/it0na72/fastfunds-website/issue) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/it0na72/MinimalTrack-website/issue) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>